 The following referenced documents are not necessary for the application of the present document but they assist the user with regard to a particular subject area.

-[i.1] W3C Recommendaiton 19 July 2022: "Decentralized Identifiers (DIDs) v1.0 - Core architecture, data model, and representations".
+[i.1] W3C Recommendation 19 July 2022: "Decentralized Identifiers (DIDs) v1.0 - Core architecture, data model, and representations".

-[i.2] ETSI GR PDL 019 (02-2023): "PDL Services for Decentralized Identity and Trust Management".
+[i.2] ETSI GR PDL 019 (V1.1.1): "PDL Services for Decentralized Identity and Trust Management".